shacker/tristano/tunedex/readme.md

 # About

-Capsicum is a generic, ready-to-extend, responsive Django + Angular site based on:
+Tristano is a generic, ready-to-extend, responsive Django + Angular site based on:

 - Zurb Foundation (CSS grid and UI widgets)
 - AngularJS